Virginia Film Festival: History

-Venues that have hosted the festival include the Paramount Theater, the Violet Crown and Vinegar Hill theaters in downtown Charlottesville, Morvern Farm in eastern Abermarle County, and facilities at the University of Virginia.
+Venues that have hosted the festival include the Paramount Theater, the Violet Crown and Vinegar Hill theaters in downtown Charlottesville, and facilities at the University of Virginia.

-Films & Guests
+Films and guests

 Notable screenings have included a 25th Anniversary tribute to In the Heat of the Night and Sidney Poitier, Distinguished Filmmaker presentations to Robert Altman, John Sayles, Emile de Antonio, and Arthur Penn, as well as Roger Ebert's "shot by shot" workshops on classics such as Vertigo, Sunset Boulevard, and The Third Man.
 Memorable premiere events have included an advance screening of Mother & Child with actress Cherry Jones and director Rodrigo Garcia and a live producer's commentary of the show True Blood featuring its creator Alan Ball.